jcaillon/valet/tests.d/extensions-install/results.approved.md

 9╰──────╯
 INFO     Executing the setup script.
 WARNING  This is a setup script!
-SUCCESS  The setup script for the extension ⌜repo-version-with-setup⌝ has been executed successfully.
+SUCCESS  The setup script for the extension ⌜repo-version-with-setup⌝ (version 1.0.0) has been executed successfully.
 SUCCESS  The extension ⌜repo-version-with-setup⌝ version ⌜1.0.0⌝ has been successfully installed.
 INFO     Rebuilding the command cache.
 INFO     Called command::reloadCommandsIndex.